-The value of $\Delta_p f(x)$ at any $x$ can be computed analytically.
+The value of $\Delta_p f(x)$ at any $x$ is analytically available.
 The approximation error at $x_0$ is

 We report the average error over 2000 replicas of the experiment.
-In addition, we also generate evenly-spaced data points along the curve and compute $\bar{L}_{\rw}^{\rm (even)} f(x_0)$ by an expression same as \eqref{eq:def-L-rw-tilde} except for that the summations over $j$ are weighted by $p(x_j)$.
+In addition, we also generate evenly-spaced data points along the curve and compute $\bar{L}_{\rw}^{\rm (even)} f(x_0)$ by the same expression as \eqref{eq:def-L-rw-tilde} except that the summations over $j$ are weighted by $p(x_j)$.
 This can be viewed as computing the kernel integrals by Riemann sums on an even grid.
 We then compute the error

 As we use a refined even grid, $\overline{\rm Err}$ represents ``bias error'' due to using a finite kernel bandwidth $\epsilon$.
 We thus use the value of $\overline{\rm Err}$ to measure the bias error incurred by the graph Laplacian method.